 How to Organize WordPress Posts

-The Post Types Order plugin allows you to order posts and post type objects using a drag-n-drop sortable interface.
-The order can be customized within the default WordPress post type archive list page or a separate reorder interface which will display all objects.
-You can reorder your posts for any custom post types you define.
+The Post Types Order plugin allows you to order posts and post-type objects using a drag-n-drop sortable interface.
+The order can be customized within the default WordPress post type archive list page or a separate reorder interface that will display all objects.
+In addition, you can reorder your posts for any custom post types you define.

 How to Order WordPress Posts Chronologically

-When you add a new post to WordPress, by default, the most recent post is displayed first.
-If you just have one post you want to move, you can accomplish that by changing the date accordingly so that is appears in the order you would like.
+When you add a new post to WordPress, the most recent post is displayed first by default.
+However, if you have one post you want to move, you can accomplish that by changing the date to appear in the order you would like.

 How to Organize WordPress Pages

-You can change the order that your pages are displayed by using the Order field of the Page Attributes module.
+You can change the order that your pages display using the Order field of the Page Attributes module.